Table of Contents

 - ) What is the Spring Transition Program?

 - The Spring Transition Program for EE, COE and BME programs, was created to provide students who may need more time to adapt to the demanding university curriculum with an immediate opportunity to upgrade their academic standings and/or to complete missing and/or failed courses.
-The Spring Transition Program is offered through the Dean’s Office, Faculty of Engineering and Architectural Science (FEAS), and NOT by the Department of Electrical & Computer Engineering.
+The Spring Transition Program is offered through the Dean’s Office, Faculty of Engineering and Architectural Science (FEAS), and NOT by the Department of Electrical, Computer, and Biomedical Engineering.
 It is administered and managed by the Engineering Dean’s Office, including the selection of specific and limited number of courses offered each Spring.
 More information and details can be found at this link: www.ryerson.ca/feas/students/current/transition/index.html.

 - ) WHAT COURSES ARE OFFERRED IN THE UPCOMING SPRING TRANSITION PROGRAM?